ArnoldDP/OStim-Community-Modlist/README.md

 >A few quest mods
 >
 A couple quests have OStim integration.
 For a detailed list, check the New Lands and Quests section of this readme.

+>OStim On Demand
+>
+A simple dialogue based romance system.
+Try not to use it with generic NPCs like fishermen.

+>Stress and Fear
+>
+A survival-esque mod that does exactly what the name implies.
+There are several ways to relieve stress so the prudes don't have to worry.

+>
  </details>

 <details>